IndexZer0/eloquent-filtering/README.md

 #### Defining Validation Rules

 You can define your own validation rules for any `AllowedType`.

+- When a filter does not pass validation rules, a `MalformedFilterFormatException` is thrown.
+- `MalformedFilterFormatException` extends Laravels `ValidationException`.
+    - You can let this bubble up to your controller for the default laravel 422 response.
+- This exception **CAN** not be [suppressed](#suppressing-exceptions).

 ```php
 class Order extends Model implements IsFilterable